-Protein shakes are used for many different reasons, by everyone from elite athletes to the average, occasional exerciser.
-Because they’re often used by bodybuilders to build muscle, you might think that drinking protein shakes will make you bulk up or gain weight — but the opposite can be true if they’re used correctly.
-Here, you’ll discover the ways in which protein works to help with weight loss, as well as ideas for how to incorporate them into your diet.
+Protein shakes are used for so many reasons, and by everyone from elite athletes to your average gym goer.
+A common misconception is that drinking protein shakes will make you bulk up or gain weight, as they’re often used by bodybuilders.
+But in actual fact, the opposite can be true if they’re used correctly.
+Here, you’ll discover how protein works to help with weight loss, as well as ideas for how to make them work for you and your diet.

 What are protein shakes?

 Protein shakes are typically made from protein powder and water.
-However, you can combine protein powder with endless combinations of liquids and other ingredients to customize your own shake.
+However, you can combine protein powder with endless combinations, like milk for example, and other ingredients to customise your own shake.

-Protein powder is a convenient, shelf-stable protein source that can be used to help meet your workout goals, or simply to ensure that you consume enough protein each day.
-Alternatively, you can purchase high-protein, pre-packaged shakes in grocery, supplement, or health food stores.
+Protein powder is a convenient protein source that can be used to help meet your workout goals, or to ensure that you consume enough protein each day.
+Alternatively, you can purchase high-protein, pre-packaged shakes in the supermarket, and supplement, or health food stores.
 While you might think of protein shakes as being just for after a weight training session, they can be used throughout the day, in a variety of ways, to supplement your diet.

 When trying to lose weight, the bottom line is that you need to consume fewer calories than your body burns throughout the day.
-Everyone’s calorie needs vary depending on body size, body composition, health conditions, and activity levels.
+Everyone’s calorie needs vary depending on body size, body composition, health conditions, activity levels and goals.
 Protein shakes can help with weight loss in several different ways, as they can be used:

 - as a dieting tool